caominhnguyen05/support-agent-triage-hackerrank-orchestrate/README.md

 # Multi-Domain Support Triage Agent

-A terminal-based multi-domain support triage agent for the HackerRank Orchestrate hackathon.
+A terminal-based, multi-domain support triage agent built for the HackerRank Orchestrate hackathon.

-Processes support tickets across **HackerRank**, **Claude**, and **Visa** domains using a Retrieval-Augmented Generation (RAG) pipeline with semantic search over a ChromaDB vector index and OpenAI GPT-4 for reasoning and response generation.
+The system processes support tickets across **HackerRank**, **Claude**, and **Visa** domains, automatically classifying issues and determining appropriate routing or escalation paths.

+It leverages a Retrieval-Augmented Generation (RAG) pipeline, combining semantic search over a ChromaDB vector index with GPT-4 reasoning to retrieve relevant context and generate responses.

----
+All generated outputs are strictly grounded in the provided support corpus, ensuring that answers are derived only from trusted source material and not from model hallucination.

 ## Key Features